Shreyas-Shankar155/CompilerDesignLab/Program4/README.md

-Write a YACC program that reads C statements from an input file and converts them into three address code representation.
+Write a YACC program that reads C statements from an input file and converts them into intermediate code representation.
+(solution should output triples, quadruples and three address representation)

 Given a statement : a = b*c - 10